uscensusbureau/accelerate/pages/get-involved/become-an-ambassador.md

   color: red
   callout:
     text: Become an Ambassador
     subtext: Interested in making a difference on your own?
-Use our resources to create content that will resonate with your community and become part of a rapid response network that will support civil rights groups and community-based organizations.
+Use these resources to create content that will resonate with your community and become part of a rapid response network that will support national and community-based organizations.

 ---

 <section class="usa-section usa-content">
 <div class="usa-width-three-fourths" markdown="1" id="overview" >
 # Galvanize Your Community
-Ready to lead your own organizational or brand production partnership?
+Ready to help your community get counted through creative content?
 We’re here to support you.
 Learn how you can become a creative ambassador for Census Accelerate.
 <div class="divider"></div>
 </div>